 Updated on by Hayley Brown

-White label SaaS software is useful for when a business is looking to expand their product and service offerings.
+White-label SaaS software is useful when a business is looking to expand its product and service offerings.
 Doing so without the development overhead.
-The white label software market has greatly expanded with offerings for a multitude of different products and services.
+The white-label software market has greatly expanded with offerings for a multitude of different products and services.

 For instance, a company decides to purchase, rent or lease a product and/or services of a software company.
 Based on a monthly subscription fee.
 This is then provided unbranded.
 It can then be customised according to the business’s style guides, and then sold and used by customers.